You're reading docs for Nextly Alpha. APIs may change between releases.

 });

-The Nextly admin panel includes a visual Schema Builder for creating singles without writing code.
+The Nextly admin panel ships with a Visual Schema Builder for creating singles without writing code.
+(We'll just call it the Schema Builder below.)

-1. Open your admin panel and navigate to Builder > Singles
+1. Open the admin panel and navigate to Builder > Singles.

 The Schema Builder produces the same SingleConfig that code-first singles use.
-You can export a Schema Builder-created single to TypeScript at any time.
+Builder-created singles can be exported to TypeScript at any time.

 CollectionsSingles